One of Vancouver’s premier annual events is the Honda Celebration of Light fireworks competition in English Bay in the middle of the summer each year.

 Celebration of Light Venues and Where to Watch

 The Honda Celebration of Light daytime festivities used to take place along the water at English Bay, from English Bay Beach at one end to Sunset Beach at the other.
-As of last year, though, the main festival venue has moved to Stanley Park.
+As of a couple of years ago, though, the main festival venue has moved to Stanley Park.

 The fireworks are still set off from a barge just offshore from English Bay Beach, but they can be seen from miles around.